aws/amazon-gamelift-plugin-unreal/README.md

 ## Using the plugin
 ### Building the C++ SDK
-Before we can use the plugin inside an Unreal game, we need to compile the Amazon GameLift server C++ SDK.
+Before you can use the plugin inside an Unreal game, you need to build the Amazon GameLift server C++ SDK.

 To build the Amazon GameLift server SDK:
 1. Open a terminal/command prompt.